richard-to/richard-to.github.io/programming/_posts/2019-07-06-too-many-cooks-part-1.md

 ### How do I create a level map?

-In Math RPG, I had decided to build a game engine from scratch, and to create my level maps, I created a 2-D array and added integers that referenced my tiles.
+In Math RPG, I had decided to build a game engine from scratch.
+To create my level maps, I created a 2-D array and added integers that referenced my tiles.
 From there I could take the array and draw the tiles on the canvas element.

 The map looked something like this: